SublimeText/Ceedling/README.md

 ## Key mapping
 A number of key commands for working with modules are predefiend.
-The main shortcuts follow the naming scheme of *h*eader, *s*ource, *t*est and *m*odule. \
+The main shortcuts follow the naming scheme *h*eader, *s*ource, *t*est and *m*odule.

 | Key command | Function |
 |:--|:--|